wduquette/joe/jug/src/extending/registered_types.md

 A *registered type* is a Java data type for which the client has registered a *proxy type* with the Joe interpreter.
 A proxy type is an object that provides information about the instances of the type.
-Most of Joe's standard types, e.g., [`String`](../library/type.joe.String.md), are implemented in just this way.
+Joe's standard types, e.g., [[joe.String]], are implemented in just this way.
 This section explains how to define a `ProxyType<V>` and register it with Joe for use.